 The truth is, there’s only one option to truly secure your data from the risks of data loss via email.

 Human layer security

 Intelligent Email Security, otherwise known as human layer security, uses machine learning to adapt to the behavior of each individual user.
 This allows it to build an understanding of a person’s working habits and communication patterns.

 Unlike traditional (and often frustrating) tools, human layer security empowers people to remain both productive and secure.
-It’s able to detect abnormal behaviors and alert users to mistakes as they’re happening.
+It’s able to detect abnormal behaviours and alert users to mistakes as they’re happening.
 The right encryption levels are automatically applied, and admins can be alerted in real time to intentional exfiltration and risky behavior.

 Intelligent DLP works quietly in the background, only prompting users when a genuine risk is detected.
 This leads to a far better user experience, and when people are prompted, they’re much more likely to trust the advice and pay attention.

 That means intelligent DLP is able to catch the context-driven incidents traditional DLP tools so often miss, such as someone: